hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 On the UI you will be reading models in order to display data.

-If during the rendering of the display the Model data is not yet loaded, placeholder values (the default values from the `columns_hash`) will be returned by Hyperstack.
+If during the rendering of the display the Model data is not yet loaded, placeholder values (the default values from the `columns_hash`) will be returned by Hyperloop.

-Hyperstack then keeps track of where these placeholders (or `DummyValue`s) are displayed, and when they do get loaded, those parts of the display will re-render.
+Hyperloop then keeps track of where these placeholders (or `DummyValue`s) are displayed, and when they do get loaded, those parts of the display will re-render.

 If later the data changes (either due to local user actions, or receiving push updates) then again any parts of the display that were dependent on the current values will be re-rendered.